mares-gabriel/mares-gabriel/README.md

 ## What I Do
 - **Front-End Development** focused on clean and performant code
 - Building projects that always push my skills
-- Always open to collaboration, feedback, and learning from others, feel free to contact me! 🚀
+- Always open to collaboration & feedback

+Thanks for stopping by!
+Feel free to contact me and let's create something awesome together! 🚀